sunyj/petal/README.md

 # The Hacks

-Petal is the fruit that grows out of a tree of experimental projects I occasionally fiddled with over the last two years.
+Petal is the fruit that grows out of a tree of experimental projects I occasionally fiddled with over the last two years (2022-23).
 I used them in almost all my Python projects and feel quite satisfied.
 I am grateful for Python, its powerful standard library, and its persistence in pursuit of elegant designs.
-Technical choices with implementation details are explained in the following sections.
+Petal's technical choices and implementation details are explained in the following sections.

 ## Layered Virtual Environment

-Two files, `_petal_layers.py` and `petal-layers.pth`, are written to site library path on creation of a new petal env.
+Two files, `_petal_layers.py` and `petal-layers.pth`, are created in the site library path on creation of a new petal env.
 It utilizes Python's [path configuration hook](https://docs.python.org/3/library/site.html#) to append entries to `sys.path` according to metadata in  `<env>/petal.json`, recursively.
 Please refer to `install_layers_hack` method in the source code for more details.

 ## How is pip used in petal?

 If Python's path configuration hook is the first enabling technology of petal, then pip as a zero-dependency and runnable module is the second.
-Under the layer mechanism, petal can install pip module in the bottom-most, so-called "core env", which is shared by all petal envs using the same Python minor version.
+Under the layered env mechanism, petal can install pip module in the bottom-most, so-called "core env", which is shared by all petal envs using the same Python minor version.
 The core env, or the "pip layer", is only visible to upper layers when the environment variable `PETAL_USE_CORE` is non-empty.

-The initial installation of the pip module, which is conventionally called bootstrapping, is done by downloading the latest wheel distribution from PyPI, and installing it directly with Python's [`zipimport`](https://docs.python.org/3/library/zipimport.html) feature.
-Two popular PyPI mirrors in the mainland China area is added to the mirrors list along with the main site.
-Trial connections are made in parallel (with `asyncio`) to all mirror sites before every bootstrapping, and the one with minimum latency is chosen.
+The initial installation of the pip module, which is conventionally called bootstrapping, is done by downloading its latest wheel distribution from PyPI, and installing it directly with Python's [`zipimport`](https://docs.python.org/3/library/zipimport.html) feature.
+Two popular PyPI mirrors in mainland China area is added to the mirrors list along with the main site.
+Trial connections are made in parallel (with [`asyncio`](https://docs.python.org/3/library/asyncio.html)) to all mirror sites before every bootstrapping, and the one with minimum TCP connection latency is chosen.

 Petal uses pip in two ways:  `pip` command execution and package dependency inquiry.
 Module `pip._internal.metadata.pkg_resources` is imported to list installed packages with their dependencies.
 Read the source code of `PetalEnv` class for more details.